wieluk/psychopy_linux_installer/README.md

 - Creates a directory in the specified location for PsychoPy.
 - Downloads and installs the specified Python version as `altinstall`.
 - Creates and activates a virtual environment for PsychoPy.
-- Upgrades pip and setuptools, and installs wxPython.
+- Upgrades pip and some pip packages, and
+- Installs/builds wxPython.
 - Installs PsychoPy.
 - Adds the current user to a `psychopy` group and sets security limits.
 - Creates a symbolic link to the PsychoPy executable in `.bin`.

 ## Post-Installation
+Refresh path:
+`"source $CONFIG_FILE"`

+To start PsychoPy, use:
+`psychopy_${PSYCHOPY_VERSION}_py_${PYTHON_VERSION}`

-To start PsychoPy, use the absolute path:
+Alternatively, if adding to path did not worked, use the absolute path:
 `"${PSYCHOPY_DIR}/bin/psychopy"`

-Alternatively, if adding to path worked, use:

-`psychopy_${PSYCHOPY_VERSION}_py_${PYTHON_VERSION}`

-(Both commands will be shown with actual versions at the end of the script).
+(All commands will be shown with actual versions/paths at the end of the script).

 ## To-Do